orihomotakanat/SensingRaspPi/README.md

-# Sensing temperauture with Rasberry-Pi!!
+# Sensing temperauture with Raspberry-Pi!!
 This code enables you to get Humidity and Temperature with Raspberry-Pi.

 ### Environment